 Other benefits?
 You get very clear about time – how you spend it, and how you waste it.
 You feel great at the end of the day.
 You also get to create a structure and break up your day, which I quite enjoy.

-I am using this free online stopwatch which even lets you choose cute little sounds when you reach the end of the allotted time, and counts down in your browser header.
+I am using the timer on my phone, but I also like this free online stopwatch which even lets you choose cute little sounds when you reach the end of the allotted time.
 There are lots of online timers around – you could even use a real old fashioned egg timer or alarm.

 I have to move on now (my allotted blog writing slot is up) but why not give it a try?